 While the news is constantly evolving when it comes to coronavirus travel advice in Canada and around the world, here are some answers to your most frequently asked questions:

 Take the normal health and safety precautions when you’re travelling as you would at home during this time.
-Routinely wash your hands (for at least 20 seconds) or use an alcohol-based gel to thoroughly clean your hands.
+Routinely wash your hands (for at least 20 seconds) or use an alcohol-based gel to thoroughly cleanse your hands.
 Make sure to avoid touching your eyes, nose, and mouth, as the virus can likely enter your system through those areas of your body.

 Remember to wear a face mask in public indoor and outdoor spaces.
 If someone appears to be ill around you, make sure to keep a safe distance of 2-3 metres or more.
 You can read more about the WHO’s coronavirus public health advice here.